Code of Student Conduct

 - Limit access to and/or prohibit students from certain areas of the campus.

-- Administer other sanctions as per the discretion of the Associate Provost of Student Affairs or Dean of Campus Administration.
+- Administer other sanctions as per the discretion of the Vice Chancellor of Student Affairs or Dean of Campus Administration.

 NOTE: In cases where a student receives a sanction of probation, suspension or expulsion, a copy of the confirmation letter received by the student may be forwarded to the parent or guardian of the student in conjunction with the Buckley Amendment and in compliance with FERPA guidelines.